-4-H CONSUMER CLOTHING
+4-H CONSUMER CLOTHING NOTEBOOKS

-State Fair - One entry per level

-Turn in Notebook - Thursday, June 27

-Root Building - 8am-4pm
+State Fair - 3 Notebooks per county, no clothing Modeling; One entry per level Turn in Notebook - Thursday, June 26 Root Building - 8am-4pm

-Notebook Judging - Friday, June 28 - 9am (Closed judging) Consumer Clothing outfit Judging- Noon, RCHS Laughlin Center
+Notebook Judging - Friday, June 27 - 9am (Closed judging) Consumer Clothing outfit Judging- Noon, RCHS Laughlin Center

-NOTICE - Notebook is to be turned in on Thursday, June 27th anytime during the day, from 8am-4pm at the Root Building.
+NOTICE - Notebook is to be turned in on Thursday, June 26th anytime during the day, from 8am-4pm at the Root Building.
 DO NOT WAIT to take it to judging.

+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
-This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
-A judge is not to discredit an exhibit for the manner in which references are listed.
+The reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
+A judge is not to discredit an exhibit for the way references are listed.